project44/manifest/packages/react-styles/README.md

 </Button>;
 ```

-Check out the [Stitches documentation](https://stitches.dev/docs/overriding-styles#the-css-prop) for
-information regarding the `css` prop.

 ### Theme Tokens

+Theme tokens are used to style components.
+These tokens should be used where applicable instead of
-> Its is highly encouraged to use theme tokens vs. hard coded values as this allows all components
-> to inherit any changes made at the theme level.
+hard code CSS values as this allows all components to inherit any changes made to the theme.

 Check out our [theme specification](../theme/README.md) for a complete list of available theme
-tokens.

-Check out the [Stitches documentation](https://stitches.dev/docs/tokens) for more information about
-theme tokens.
+tokens, and the Stitches guide to [using tokens](https://stitches.dev/docs/tokens#using-tokens).

 ### pxToRem